 Why You Should Avoid Glass Block Windows

-Glass block windows may have been a staple in older buildings with outdated style, but some modern builders are giving them a little comeback in newer homes.
+Glass block windows may have been a staple in older buildings with an outdated look that has gone out of style, but some modern builders are giving them a little comeback in newer homes.

 Why are glass block windows used, and are they a good choice for a home?
 Here are a few reasons why you should avoid glass block windows.